WyLyu/UPOsHam/README.md

     $ python examples/differential_correction_deleonberne.py

-This will save data files in the root directory and save the following plot in the [plots](tests/plots/) directory.
+This will save data files in the root directory and save the plot in the [./tests/plots](tests/plots/) directory.

 <img src="tests/plots/diff_corr_deleonberne_upos.png" style="width:80.0%" />